 Shawl wraps Gleason Library raven on a winter's day

-I discovered this Chapel Hill, NC, based organization in 2015 while searching for something else on the internet.
-FTM sources unique, handmade, fair trade goods from around the world.
+This Chapel Hill, NC, based organization sources unique, handmade, fair trade goods from around the world.
 From Afghanistan, comes cashmere yarn spun by women who support themselves and their children with this work.
 Photo, lower right, shows women employing drop spindles which require skill and patience.
 The two ply yarns come in four sorted natural colors and three weights.

 The spinning project was facilitated by a USAID project to teach men and women goat herders to comb the under coat from the animal yielding the coveted soft fiber, without expensive de-hairing equipment.